Can I Stop Blood Pressure Medication If My Reading Is Normal?

 Your doctor may consider a supervised reduction or trial off medication if all of the following apply:

-- Your blood pressure has been consistently well-controlled for at least one year.
+- Your blood pressure has been consistently well-controlled for at least 1 year.

-- You have made significant, sustained lifestyle changes.
+- You've made significant, sustained lifestyle changes.
 This includes substantial weight loss if you were overweight, a consistent low-sodium diet, regular exercise, reduced alcohol intake, and effective stress management.

-- You have no evidence of organ damage from hypertension.
-This means no history of stroke, heart attack, heart failure, kidney disease, or vision problems related to high blood pressure.
+- You don't have evidence of organ damage from hypertension: no history of stroke, heart attack, heart failure, kidney disease, or vision problems related to high blood pressure.

-- You are willing and able to monitor your blood pressure closely during any trial period, typically checking daily for the first few weeks and regularly thereafter.
+- You're willing and able to monitor your blood pressure closely during any trial period, typically checking daily for the first few weeks and regularly after that.

 - You understand that restarting medication is likely and not a failure.